Are Hot Dogs Good or Bad For Bodybuilding? (Pros & Cons)

 1. Hot Dogs Are Low In Micronutrients

-Hot dogs do not have much to offer nutritionally because their ingredients are primarily fillers, additives, and meat byproducts which are not particularly nutritious and should not be consumed regularly.
+Hot dogs have little to offer nutritionally because their ingredients are primarily fillers, additives, and meat byproducts.

 2. Hot Dogs Macronutrient Distribution Is Unhelpful

-We’re typically better off with foods that serve a purpose in bodybuilding because there is an art to perfecting our physique and building an impressive amount of muscle, and so each food that we intake should have a specific purpose.
+You’re better off with foods that serve a purpose in bodybuilding because there is an art to perfecting your physique and building an impressive amount of muscle.

 Hot dogs do not have a specific purpose because they don’t have much to offer.
-They are not high in protein, and they are high in fat but not a good kind of fat.
+They are not high in protein, and they are high in fat, but not a good kind of fat.

 Can You Eat Hot Dogs Before Workouts?

-It’s important to give ourselves time to let the fat of the hot dog digest before working out so that we can avoid gastrointestinal distress.
+Hot dogs are not the best option right before a workout because they are high in fat and low in carbohydrates.
+It’s essential to give ourselves time to let the fat of the hot dog digest before working out to avoid gastrointestinal distress.

 Can You Eat Hot Dogs After Workouts?